derekbtw/just-pug-it/README.md

 $ gulp
 ```

 Gulp will now watch for changes in the pug and scss directories with live-reload.
+Woot.

+Pug-It loves you.